EXOTIC (EXOplanet Transit Interpretation Code)

 ## Contributing to EXOTIC

 EXOTIC is an open source project that welcomes contributions.
-Please fork the repository and submit a pull request to the develop branch for your addition(s) to be reviewed.
+Please fork the repository and submit a pull request to the `develop` branch and join our slack channel to get ahold of our team.
+We are always looking for new contributors to help us improve the software and documentation.

 ## Citation